Art Auction Monitoring: Price & Listing Tracking for Collectors

 Five practices from collectors and dealers running productive monitoring programs:

-• Combine visual and text criteria.
-The two modes complement each other; either alone leaves gaps.
+- Combine artist, style, and price criteria.
+Layered criteria complement each other; any one alone leaves gaps.

-• Move quickly on alerts.
-The market moves fast on desirable lots; instant notification matters for high-value opportunities.
+- Move quickly on alerts.
+The market moves fast on desirable lots; timely notification matters for high-value opportunities.

 Set Up Your First Art Monitor

-Visual and price monitoring brings the same operational discipline to art collecting that data-driven decisions already bring to other markets.
-WebMonitor.fyi handles the catalog polling, image analysis, and natural-language filtering so the works that match your collecting strategy surface as they list.
+Listing and price monitoring brings the same operational discipline to art collecting that data-driven decisions already bring to other markets.
+WebMonitor.fyi handles the catalog polling and natural-language filtering so the works that match your collecting strategy surface on the next check after they list.
 Sign up for a free account and run your first art monitor in under 5 minutes.
 The pricing page lists paid plans by check frequency and monitor count.